lennybronner/one-vs-rest-hyperparam-optim-test/README.md

 The idea is that `sklearn.multiclass.OneVsRestClassifier` uses the same hyperparameter value for all base estimators.
 I was curious what happens if you allowed every estimator to have it's own hyperparameter value.

 It's quite likely that this is theoretically unsound, but I was curious.

-Empirically, it doesn't seem to help, though I only tried it on an example that isn't great.
+I tested it on internal Washington Post data and on the [20 Newsgroups data set](http://qwone.com/~jason/20Newsgroups/).
+At best it seems to perform just as well as the same hyperparameter for all estimators.